vinuesa/Evolutionary_Genomics1-LEG-UM5/README.md

 #### Wednesday 12.
 - Substitution models and phylogenetic inference under the maximum likelihood criterion (theory)
 - **Research seminar** by [Pablo Vinuesa](http://www.ccg.unam.mx/~vinuesa/): The evolution of resistance and virulence in multidrug-resistant opportunistic pathogens: a phylogenomic approach.
-- Ajuste de modelos e inferencia de filogenias de máxima verosimilitud (computer lab)
+- Model fitting and phylogenetic inference under the maximum likelihood criterion (computer lab)

 #### Jueves 13.
 - Bayesian phylogenetics (theory and computer lab)